 Why should I use the Instant Pot to make it?

 Because it is so much easier and faster!
-Traditional beef bone broth is simmered on the stovetop for a VERY long time in order to extract all the nutrients and flavour (usually between 12-48 hours!).
+Traditional beef bone broth is simmered on the stovetop for a VERY long time in order to extract all the nutrients and flavor (usually between 12-48 hours!).
 Who has time for that?
 It makes me very nervous because I don’t have time to babysit the stove for that long.
 This is why I recommend using an Instant Pot (or other electric pressure cooker).
-Just set it up and in a fraction of the time, you will have a rich and flavourful beef bone broth/stock.
+Just set it up and in a fraction of the time, you will have a rich and flavorful beef bone broth/stock.

 How To Make Instant Pot Beef Bone Broth

 You will need the following ingredients…

 - Beef Bones: Use a variety of bones that include some joints as well as meaty bones.
 This will make a broth that is both flavorful and rich in protein and gelatin.
 You can either purchase them from a local butcher or farmers market (ask for soup bones) or save them from bone-in cuts you have cooked.